What is Osteoarthritis?

 Physiotherapy has an important role in getting clients back to a level of physical activity that they can enjoy and maintain.
 Exercise has been shown to relieve pain and increase function in all muscle, joint, spine and nerve pain conditions.
 Where functional limitation exist, treatments like massage, joint mobilisation and needling can be used to aid movement but these are short term treatments used as part of an active rehabilitation plan.
 It is important to improve fitness, strength and confidence as this will result in improved pain and function.

 Exercise can be done on an individualised basis or in a group setting led by a qualified physiotherapist.
 As people with OA often have other conditions such as heart disease and diabetes the physiotherapist will liaise with someone’s GP prior to and during their treatment.
+We treat lots of patients with Osteoarthritis at our Blanchardstown and Castleknock clinics.

 Important facts to note about OA are: